-Snow clearing injury compensation claims
+Snow clearing injury claims

 Each year, around 7,000 people are admitted to hospital as a result of slipping on snow or ice.
 The consequences of a slip, trip or fall can be quite serious, with injuries ranging from severe bruising and whiplash to broken bones.